 If you have “strong opinions”, keeping them “weakly held” is difficult.
 More importantly, communicating “weakly held” is nearly impossible.
 Anyone with loud, strong opinions can shut down discussion, preventing others’ voices from being heard.

-Michael’s suggests adding an uncertainty measurement to your statements.
-“I’m 90% sure MongoDB is the wrong choice”, or “I’m 40% that the bug is in this method”.
+Michael suggests adding an uncertainty measurement to your statements.
+“I’m 90% sure we should use Postgres over Mongo”, or “I’m 40% that the bug is in this method”.